beartell/mbase/README.md

 it usually means that hosting an Openai API compatible HTTP server and using the completions API locally.
-The MBASE inference library is expected to change this notion by providing you the LLM inference capability through its low-level objects and procedures so that you can integrate and embedd LLM into your high-performance application such as games, server applications and many more.
+The MBASE inference library is expected to change this notion by providing you the LLM inference capability through its low-level objects and procedures so that you can integrate and embedd LLM into your high-performance applications such as games, server applications and many more.

 Also you still have the option of hosting Openai server using the [mbase_openai_server](doc_link) program or you can code a similar one yourself!